Skip to content

-What drone training do I need to fly the DJI Avata or Avata 2 in the UK?
+What drone training do I need to fly the DJI Avata in the UK?

 To fly the DJI Avata you need complete the Drone and Model Aircraft Registration and Education Service.
 If you want to fly closer to people you need to complete the A2 CofC Drone Course or hold an Operational Authorisation by completing a GVC course

 There are a number of things to be aware of depending on what training you currently hold and how you wish to fly.
-To get the most out of the DJI Avata (or Avata 2) we highly recommend the A2 Certificate of Competency.
+To get the most out of the DJI Avata we highly recommend the A2 Certificate of Competency.

 Where Can I Fly?